 Government Forgiveness Programs

 You may be able to take advantage of various IRS programs designed to help taxpayers who are struggling with back taxes.
-You may be able to negotiate a payment plan which allows you to pay off your tax liability over several months or even years.
+You may be able to negotiate a payment plan that allows you to pay off your tax liability over several months or even years.

 If you can obtain Currently Not Collectible status, the IRS will pause collection actions against you for a period of six months to two years.
 Alternatively, an Offer in Compromise would allow you to pay off all the tax you owe for less than the current balance.